veillette/opticsTextbook/content/Chap07Diffraction/DiffractiveOptics.md

 A quantitative model of the propagation of light is required to predict the properties of propagation and to apply it in sample analyses and lithography.
 ```

-From electromagnetic theory, we know that in homogeneous matter (i.e. the permittivity is constant), every component $U$ of a time-harmonic electromagnetic field satisfies the scalar Helmholtz equation {eq}`eq.complH`:
+From electromagnetic theory, we know that in homogeneous matter (i.e. the
+permittivity is constant), every component $U$ of a time-harmonic
+electromagnetic field satisfies the scalar Helmholtz {eq}`eq.complH`:

 ```{math}
 :label: eq.complH